Double or nothing: Poker

 In poker, a double or nothing tournament is a sit'n'go tournament where half of the surviving players get double the buy-in and the eliminated half does not receive any prizes.
 Double or nothing tournaments are mostly played by ten players (five players win) or six players (three-win), although multi-table versions, such as for 20 players, exist.
 The rake in these tournaments is usually smaller than in standard sit'n'go tournaments.
 Some poker rooms also offer triple or nothing tournaments, where one-third of the playing field gets paid.

-Wagers

-In wagers, the same rules/applications usually apply.

-Blackjack

-Not to be confused with "doubling down" in blackjack.
+Game shows

+Game shows which use the double or nothing concept include the radio shows Double or Nothing and Take It or Leave It and the video series Don't Forget the Lyrics!, Track Star, and Show Us Your Wits.
+Modified versions of double or nothing appeared in The $64,000 Question and Who Wants to Be a Millionaire?